fuzailxkhan/fuzailxkhan/README.md

 # Hi there! 👋

-I'm Muhammad Fuzail Khan, a passionate MERN Stack developer who specializes in building web applications and APIs.
+I'm Muhammad Fuzail Khan, a passionate MERN Stack developer who specializes in building web applications.

 ## About Me